yunke-wang/yunke-wang.github.io/_pages/about.md

 Yunke Wang currently is pursuing his Ph.D. degree in the School of Computer Science at Wuhan University (WHU), co-advised by Prof. [Bo Du](http://cs.whu.edu.cn/info/1019/2892.htm) and Dr. [Chang Xu](http://changxu.xyz).
 Before that, he received his B.S. degree in computer science from Wuhan University in 2019.
 He is a visiting researcher at the university of Sydney (USYD) since September 2022.

-His research interest lies in Imitation Learning and its applications in computer vision fields.
-Specifically, he wants to make imitation learning more practical in real-world tasks by considering how to exploit imperfect demonstrations.
-He also keeps a close attention on deep learning algorithms in computer vision.
+His research interests lie in imitation learning and its applications in computer vision fields.
+Specifically, he wants to make imitation learning more practical in real-world tasks by exploring how to effectively leverage imperfect and visual demonstrations.
+In addition, he closely follows the latest developments in deep learning algorithms within the computer vision field.

 # 🔥 News
 - *2023.02*: I will serve as the reviewer of ICCV 2023 and KDD 2023.